Shabesh Na (TAU final project)

 The project studies these moments and proposes to implement their values in a real-life temporary disruption situation: the construction of the underground train in Tel Aviv, which started 3 days after the final presentation.

-They can break social and spacial hirarchy.
-Events, demonsrations and parties have the potential for new temporary order to emerge.
+They can break social and spatial hierarchy.
+Events, demonstration,s and parties have the potential for a new temporary order to emerge.

 They make us think creatively, searching for solutions.
-And they make us communicate and cooprate with strangers.
+And they make us communicate and cooperate with strangers.

-This playfull interprating look is what children have and slowly lose as they grow up and begin to construct their perception of their surroundings.
+This playful interpretive look is what children have and slowly lose as they grow up and begin to construct their perception of their surroundings.

-Analizing the spacial qualities of construction sites reveiled spaces full of freedom and opportunities.
+Analyzing the spatial qualities of construction sites revealed spaces full of freedom and opportunities.

-Breaking the semiotic code of space, makes it abstract, alien and thus open for inerpretaion.
+Breaking the semiotic code of space makes it abstract, alien, and thus open for interpretation.

-Breaking the semiotic code of space, makes it abstract, alien and thus open for inerpretaion.
+Breaking the semiotic code of space makes it abstract, alien, and thus open for interpretation.

-Hakim Bey’s “Temporary Autonomous Zone” spaeks about temporary utopias as anarchistic tactics.
+Hakim Bey’s “Temporary Autonomous Zone” speaks about temporary utopias as anarchistic tactics.
 I extracted a few main principles from his theory:

 * Every revolution will end in a new social order.
 Real freedom lies in the moment of insurrection.